vacu9708/Study-records/Software engineering/Design pattern/readme.md

 List : Adapter, Bridge, Composite, Decorator, Facade, Flyweight, Private Class Data, and Proxy.

 ## Adaptor
+When 2 interfaces are not compatible with each other, a new class can be created to connect them.<br>
 ![image](https://user-images.githubusercontent.com/67142421/178671279-5239da73-796e-48cd-b44e-ef2dd7e21ee1.png)<br>
-When 2 interfaces are not compatible with each other, a new class can be created to connect them.

 ---
 # Behavioral patterns